C0BALite/binchecker-lib/README.md

 BinDiff-Lib
 ===========

-This shared library is written in C language using GNOME Builder.
+This shared library is written in C language.
 It compares files in two separate directories, finds differences in binary data and displays them.
 Symbolic links, nonexistent files and files requiring permission are skipped.

 The application has been tested and runs on Alt Regular GNOME.
-App tested using file\_scrambler.py.

 Installation Steps:
 -------------------